shytikov/nollatta/README.md

 ## Differences

-Not much.
-Comparing to `Light Delight` `Nollåtta` adds keywords in monochrome and bold as well as slightly darker statusbar.
+Not that much.
+Comparing to `Light Delight` `Nollåtta` adds keywords in monochrome and bold, uses more purple than blue, also adds _italic_ for types.